Last updated March 24, 2023

 Be sure to ONLY buy grass-fed collagen from brands that have independently certified that the collagen is free of glyphosate residue, which is a huge problem for these types of products that concentrate animal tissue.
 Currently, only one brand meets this criterion.

-Natural Antibiotic/Antifungal/Antiviral: My go-to supplement for natural anti-viral, antibiotic, antifungal and antiparasitic needs is Allimax…pure allicin extract from garlic.
+Natural Antibiotic/Antifungal/Antiviral: My favorite trusted supplement for natural anti-viral, antibiotic, antifungal and antiparasitic needs is Allimax…pure allicin extract from garlic.
 One capsule is the equivalent of consuming 34 raw garlic cloves.
 Won’t harm good flora and acts as a prebiotic for the gut too.
 I haven’t ever come across anything this stuff can’t knock out in a hurry!
 We even used it for our son post-surgery instead of meds.

 Baby & Child